DataDog/hiring-engineers/answers.md

-Your answers to the questions go here.
+Mark Wheat answers to hiring engineers assignment

 ## Level 0 - Setup an Ubuntu VM
 I setup the VM as outlined.
 I was not familiar with Vagrant but think it is pretty freaking cool right now.
 I have also always used VMware Fusion for all my virtualization and was blown away at how good VirtualBox preformed.